who-gho-mcp-server

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and the parameter descriptions are clear; the tool description does not add additional meaning beyond what is in the schema.
+Schema coverage is 100%, so the schema already fully describes limit and offset (with defaults, min, max).
+The description does not add any additional meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.